Spiralle/clockwork/readme.md

 	protected function globalMiddleware(): array
 	{
 		return [
-			// Should be the first middleware
+			// Should be the first middleware - Required ClockworkMiddleware::class,
-			ClockworkMiddleware::class,
 		];
 	}